Pier Pressure (mixtape)

 Pier Pressure is the debut mixtape by British rapper ArrDee.
-It was released on 18 March 2022 through Island.
+It was released on 18 March 2022 through Island, peaking at number 2 on the UK Singles Chart.
 It features guest appearances from Aitch, Lola Young, Russ Millions, Tion Wayne, Bugzy Malone, Fivio Foreign, E1 (3x3), ZT (3x3), Buni, Darkoo and Digga D. The reissue adds appearances from Black Sherif and Kyla.